tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/06-Stu_Simulation_of_Stock_Price_Trajectory/README.md

 # Stock Price Forecasting

-In this activity, Harold's manager wants Harold to take a look at one year's worth of `TSLA` stock prices and plot a potential stock trajectory for where `TSLA` stock prices could go in the next `3` years.
+In this three-part activity, Harold's manager wants Harold to take a look at one year's worth of `TSLA` stock prices and plot a potential stock trajectory for where `TSLA` stock prices could go in the next `3` years.
 In addition, he would like to know how a `$10,000` investment would perform given the simulated results.

 Help Harold by creating a Monte Carlo simulation that simulates the next `252 * 3` trading days using one year's worth of `TSLA` stock data to perform a normally distributed random selection based on the sample mean and standard deviation of historical `TSLA` daily returns.
 Plot the simulated results of `TSLA` stock prices over the next `3` years as well as the corresponding cumulative returns.

-## Instructions
+## Part I Instructions

 * Using the starter file provided, walk through the following steps.